l30nard0/mif/doc/readme.txt

 i)  New PvDs are announced by RA which are issued periodically or when something
     goes in UP state.

-ii) When PvD goes down its usually because link went down (e.g. no more in Wi-Fi
+ii) When PvD goes down it's usually because link went down (e.g. no more in Wi-Fi
     range).
 Of course such event can be also announced via RAs (e.g. by setting some timeout to zero in network related parameters - prefix), but it should be expected that this will occur rarely.
-    Therefore, its more realistic that an application will detect PvD is down before MIF manager.
+    Therefore, it's more realistic that an application will detect PvD is down before MIF manager.
 Maybe we should design an API which an application will use to contact MIF manager and to signal it about a problem with specific PvD.
 MIF manager can then recheck such PvD and its connections (and remove